-At Sirius Health we also provide travel and other vaccinations such as the flu shot, tetanus and yellow fever.
+At Super Health Chatswood Medical Centre we also provide travel and other vaccinations such as the flu shot, tetanus and yellow fever.

 Ideally, your GP or family doctor acts as on point of contact for your family’s broader medical needs over the course of their lifetime.

 How To Choose A General Practice?